MorganBorman/cs140gide/README.md

 ---

 We are using the QT toolkit to build our GUI, and to help manage processes we execute.
 We use Scintilla (Of notepad++ and gedit fame) for our code editor.
-Our project uses an MVC design.
+Our project uses an rough MVC design and is composed of the following components.

 * ProjectModel.py contains the code for managing files.
 * MainWindow.py sets up the main window, Scintilla, other widgets, and the toolbars.